SR&ED Tax Credit

 Growers who contribute pulse levy dollars to Saskatchewan Pulse Growers (SPG) are eligible to earn a federal investment tax credit through the Scientific Research and Experimental Development (SR&ED) program.
 The tax credit is based on the amount of levy funds spent on research and development (R&D) that meet specific criteria set out by the Canada Revenue Agency (CRA).

-For the 2018 tax year, 76% of the Saskatchewan pulse levy qualifies for the federal SR&ED tax credit.
+For the 2017/2018 crop year ending August 31, 2018, 76% of the Saskatchewan pulse levy qualifies for the federal SR&ED tax credit and 67% for the Saskatchewan Provincial SR&ED tax credit..

 To claim the federal tax credit on your tax returns, you must file a T2038 (IND) (for farm proprietorships) or a T2SCH31 (for farm corporations).